OpenAstronomy/packaging-guide/docs/releasing.rst

-The source distribution is a tarball of all the files needed by your package, which includes everything in your ``my_package`` directory as well as everything specified in your :ref:`mainifest` file.
+The source distribution is a tarball of all the files needed by your package, which includes everything in your ``my_package`` directory as well as everything specified in your :ref:`manifest` file.

 The most common way to build a source distribution (sdist) is with ``python setup.py sdist``.
 This will put a tarball in the ``dist/`` folder next to your